spoole10/DigitalCookbookCreator/docs/Technologies.md

 ## Is the App Deployed in the Cloud?

 No. The app is currently offline and runs fully on the user's device.
-All recipe data is stored locally via Room/SQLite, and ML Kit runs on-device for OCR.
+All recipe data is stored locally using Room/SQLite, and ML Kit runs on-device for OCR.

 ---